 - Accidental Death & Dismemberment (AD&D) – The AD&D rider provides for the insurance company to double the death benefit of the policy if the insured dies as a result of an accident, or suffers the loss of both eyes, both hands, or both feet.
 If death results from an accident, the proceeds are paid to your beneficiary.
 If you lose the hands, feet, or eyes, the proceeds are paid to you.

-Level Premium Term and Spouse Level Premium Term
+Level Premium AICPA Term Life Insurance and Spouse Level Term

 With face amounts up to $2.5 million, the LPT policy is an inexpensive stand-alone insurance policy or supplemental insurance to another life insurance policy.
 The primary difference between the LPT policy and the CPA Life Plan is that the LPT offers level premiums for terms of 10 or 20-years with level and then increases annually up to age 95.